Emilio Kauderer

 Emilio Kauderer is an Argentine composer, orchestrator and songwriter residing in Los Angeles.
 He is best known for his scores for films including "Metegol (Underdogs)", "Secret in Their Eyes", and "A Place In the World".
 Kauderer won a Latin Grammy for his work on Bajofondo's 2002 album "Bajofondo Tango Club".

 Early life and education

 Kauderer was born in Argentina.
 He studied composition with Jacobo Ficher, and conducting with Jaques Bodmer.
-He performed as a classical pianist and trained at the Tchaikovsky Conservatory in Kiev in piano playing, music composition and conducting with Sagaidachni and Kanershtein.
+He performed as a classical pianist and trained at the Tchaikovsky Conservatory in Kyiv in piano playing, music composition and conducting with Sagaidachni and Kanershtein.
 Kauderer continued studies at Gnesina College of Music in Moscow and obtained a postgraduate degree at the Tchaikovsky Moscow Conservatory on a full merit scholarship with Naumov.

 Career

 Works in Argentina

 Upon his return to Argentina, his chamber compositions were performed by the Camerata Bariloche.
 Keuderer's Wind Quintet "Danzón" won the Yamaha-Promusica Award in 1987.
 He began work in Argentinian movies in 1980, composing for the film La Discoteca del amor, which was directed by Adolfo Aristarain.